Australia Gross Domestic Product: Real

 1960 - 2016 | Yearly | AUD mn | World Bank

 AU: GDP: Real: Final Consumption Expenditure: Household: Include Discrepancy data was reported at 944,009.000 AUD mn in 2016.
 This records an increase from the previous number of 914,653.000 AUD mn for 2015.
-AU: GDP: Real: Final Consumption Expenditure: Household: Include Discrepancy data is updated yearly, averaging 407,144.024 AUD mn from Jun 1960 to 2016, with 57 observations.
+AU: GDP: Real: Final Consumption Expenditure: Household: Include Discrepancy data is updated yearly, averaging 407,144.024 AUD mn from Jun 1960 (Median) to 2016, with 57 observations.
 The data reached an all-time high of 944,009.000 AUD mn in 2016 and a record low of 168,947.027 AUD mn in 1962.
 AU: GDP: Real: Final Consumption Expenditure: Household: Include Discrepancy data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 Household final consumption expenditure (formerly private consumption) is the market value of all goods and services, including durable products (such as cars, washing machines, and home computers), purchased by households.
 It excludes purchases of dwellings but includes imputed rent for owner-occupied dwellings.
 It also includes payments and fees to governments to obtain permits and licenses.
 Here, household consumption expenditure includes the expenditures of nonprofit institutions serving households, even when reported separately by the country.
 This item also includes any statistical discrepancy in the use of resources relative to the supply of resources.
 Data are in constant local currency.; ; World Bank national accounts data, and OECD National Accounts data files.; ;

 Last Frequency Range